FuelLabs/sway-applications/airdrop/SPECIFICATION.md

 A user should be able to create an airdrop which consists of

-1. A token which will be distributed
+1. A token for distribution
-2. A Merkle root constructed from a Merkle Tree where each leaf is the resulting `sha-256` hash of a `(user address, amount)` tuple
+2. A Merkle root constructed from a Merkle Tree where each leaf is the resulting `sha-256` hash of a `(b256, u64)` tuple
+    1. `b256` is the value of the Identity which has a claim to some tokens
+    2. `u64` is the amount of tokens
-3. A length of time in which a claim is valid
+3. A duration for when a user can claim the airdrop

 ### Claim Airdrop

 A user should be able to claim their airdrop

-1. Before the claim period is over
+1. During, and not after, the claim period
-2. If they has not yet claimed
+2. If it has not been claimed
-3. If the amount they are claiming is verifiable
+3. If the amount is verified to be the airdropped amount
-4. The proof provided is valid
+4. The provided proof is valid

 ## Information that is presented to users